OleynikAleksandr/agentapi/README.md

    ./build-release.sh
    ```

-This will create binaries in the `dist/` directory for:
+This will create binaries in the `dist/` directory
-- macOS Intel (darwin-amd64)
-- macOS Apple Silicon (darwin-arm64)
-- Linux (linux-amd64)
-- Windows (windows-amd64)

 ## Usage